 The UK government, like many others, has been focusing on the perceived dangers of investment in key sectors and critical infrastructure.
-The UK's previous regime gave the government the power to review certain transactions on national security grounds.
-In principle, it could intervene in investments made by domestic investors (so, in fact, was a national security screening regime not an FDI regime), although all the formal interventions to date under the regime have involved foreign investment.
+The UK's current regime gives the government the power to review certain transactions on national security grounds.
+In principle, it can intervene in investments made by domestic investors (so, in fact, is a national security screening regime not an FDI regime), although all the formal interventions to date under the current regime have involved foreign investment.

-A new, more expansive regime entered into force on 4 January 2022, in the guise of the National Security and Investment Act 2020 (the NSI Act).
-The NSI Act gives the UK government wide powers to call in and review investments on national security grounds and to impose any remedies it deems necessary.
+A new, more expansive regime will enter into force on 4 January 2022, in the guise of the National Security and Investment Act 2020 (the NSI Act).
+The NSI Act will give the UK government wide powers to call in and review investments on national security grounds and to impose any remedies it deems necessary.

-The UK's previous regime was voluntary and non-suspensory.
-However, if no clearance was sought, the government could intervene and impose remedies on national security grounds, including unwinding the transaction, provided the transaction met the thresholds under the merger control regime or involved defence-sector contractors.
+At present, the UK regime is voluntary and non-suspensory.
+However, if no clearance is sought, the government can intervene and impose remedies on national security grounds, including unwinding the transaction, provided the transaction meets the thresholds under the merger control regime or involves defence-sector contractors.

-For transactions that close on or after 4 January 2022, the NSI Act imposes mandatory filing obligations for qualifying investments in target companies with certain activities in any of the following 17 sensitive sectors: civil nuclear; communications; data infrastructure; defence; energy; transport; artificial intelligence; autonomous robotics; computing hardware; cryptographic authentication; advanced materials; quantum technologies; engineering biology; critical suppliers to government; critical suppliers to the emergency services: military or dual-use technologies: and satellite and space technologies.
+For transactions that close on or after 4 January 2022, the NSI Act will impose mandatory filing obligations for qualifying investments in target companies with certain activities in any of the following 17 sensitive sectors: civil nuclear; communications; data infrastructure; defence; energy; transport; artificial intelligence; autonomous robotics; computing hardware; cryptographic authentication; advanced materials; quantum technologies; engineering biology; critical suppliers to government; critical suppliers to the emergency services; military or dual-use technologies; and satellite and space technologies.